shikaan/shmux/README.md

 ### Usage

-A common use case for `shmux` is running simple scripts for your app in a standardised and language agnostic way.
-These scripts are to be found in the _configuraiton_ file, also known as _shmuxfile_.
+A common use case for `shmux` is running simple scripts in a standardized and language-agnostic way.
+These scripts are to be found in the _configuration_ file, also known as _shmuxfile_.

-For exmaple, a `shmux.sh` for a Go project might look like:
+For example, a `shmuxfile.sh` for a Go project might look like:

 ```sh
 build: